 It’s far not that complicated as you might have been thinking!
-Follow these easy to do steps and you will get the job done in few clicks ONLY.
+Follow these easy-to-do steps and you will get the job done in a FEW CLICKS ONLY.

 To export all the tracks in your song the way you want, you need to make sure every single piece of audio in your playlist is sent to a mixer track.
 You can see this in the channel settings.

-This way when the song exported all of the arrangement details will be kept.
+This way when the song is exported all of the arrangement details will be kept.